 This is the most common question anyone asks when looking into becoming an Uber driver.
 The answers across the internet will vary greatly.
 One thing to remember is that if you qualify for the specialty services you will make more per ride.

 The highest claims I have seen are $25-$30 per hour.
 The consensus seems to be that drivers will make $16-$19 per hour with some saying as low as $13 per hour.
-For a part-time gig that is much better than minimum wage.
+For a side gig that is much better than minimum wage.

 I think the biggest difference in the hourly estimates come from taking into account how much you get paid vs all the expenses.
 Since you are an independent contractor you are responsible for gasoline and wear and tear on your vehicle.
 When you take those expenses out it reduces what you are actually making per hour.